 Characteristic impedance extends the concept of resistance to AC circuits, describing not only the relative amplitudes of the voltage and current, but also the relative phases.
 When the circuit is driven with direct current (DC) there is no distinction between impedance and resistance; the latter can be thought of as impedance with zero phase angle.

-Continuity and Isolation testing of Circuit Boards.
-A netlist is created from the customer supplied gerber files and then electrically compared to the finished pcb.
-The soldermask layer acts as the mask to determine what can be tested.
-In general, endpoints of all of the nets are programmed for testing unless they are covered in soldermask.
+Electrical continuity (opens) and Isolation (shorts) testing of Circuit Boards.
+A net list is created from the customer supplied gerber files and then electrically compared to the finished pcb.
+The soldermask layer acts as the mask to determine what points can be tested.
+In general, endpoints of all of the nets are programmed for testing unless they are covered in soldermask, in which case the closest testable point to the endpoint is tested.
 The standard testing parameters used are 100 Volts, Isolation Resistance of 10 M Ohms, Isolation Distance 0.050”, and Continuity Resistance of 50 Ohms.

 Sunstone Circuits uses flying probe (fixtureless) technology to conduct our electrical testing.
 We recommend testing all surface mount boards and multilayer orders.